marktrevorkingori/Klein-Safaris/README.md

 # 🌍 Klein Safaris Website

-A responsive travel and tourism website built for **Klein Safaris** using **HTML5, CSS3, and JavaScript**.
-The website provides visitors with information about safari experiences, travel destinations, tour packages, and the company while delivering a responsive and engaging user experience.
+A responsive travel and tourism website developed for **Klein Safaris** using **HTML5, CSS3, and JavaScript**.

 ---

-# 📖 Project Overview
+## 📖 Project Overview

-The Klein Safaris Website was developed to establish a modern online presence for a travel and tourism company.
-The project focuses on showcasing local and international safari experiences through an intuitive interface that is accessible across desktop and mobile devices.
+The Klein Safaris Website was designed to provide a modern online presence for a travel and tourism company.
+It showcases safari destinations, travel packages, company information, and useful travel resources through a responsive and intuitive interface.

 ---

-# ✨ Features
+## ✨ Features

-- Responsive website design
+- Responsive web design
 - Interactive navigation
-- Safari package showcase
+- Local safari packages
-- Local & international destinations
+- International travel destinations
+- Travel suggestions
-- Destination gallery
+- Image gallery
-- About Us page
-- Team section
 - Contact page

 ---

-# 🛠 Technologies Used
+## 🛠 Technologies Used

 - HTML5
 - CSS3